Configure data sources in Quarkus

 other

-and define the JDBC driver explicitlyYou can use any JDBC driver in a Quarkus app in JVM mode as described in Using other databases.
+and define the JDBC driver explicitlyYou can use any JDBC driver in a Quarkus app in JVM mode as described in Custom databases and drivers.
 However, using a non-built-in database kind is unlikely to work when compiling your application to a native executable.

 For native executable builds, it is recommended to either use the available JDBC Quarkus extensions or contribute a custom extension for your specific driver.